jakobhoeg/built-in-ai/packages/transformers-js/README.md

 ## Transcription

-This package supports audio transcription using Transformers.js Whisper models with full type safety and proper audio handling.
+This package supports audio transcription using Transformers.js models with type safety and proper audio handling.

 ### Basic Transcription Usage